Glg-corp/eventb-vscode-extension/README.md

 ## Upcoming features

-- More accurate autocompletion
+- More accurate autocompletion.
-- Commands to create files
+- Commands to create files.